 Kueh bangkit happens to be my hub's favourite CNY snacks and he can finish a tub by himself in no time.
 Like all other CNY cookies, they can get quite expensive, especially so during the festive season.
 That's why he has been asking me to bake him kueh bangkit ever since we were together, but I never get around to doing it.
-They have a reputation for being very troublesome to make, plus I usually have more than enough to handle during the CNY period with Pineapple tarts, Almond cookies and Hay Bee Hiam rolls
+They have a reputation for being very troublesome to make, plus I usually have more than enough to handle during the CNY period with Pineapple tarts, Almond cookies and Hay Bee Hiam rolls.

 When we head to Melaka last December and had that awesome "nyonya tiffin lunch", we also went on a crazy culinary shopping trip.
 I bought so many things that were otherwise very hard to find in Singapore, or Australia for that matter.
 That includes these precious, traditional, kueh bangkit cutters.
 I would prefer a wooden mould instead but we didn't find any..... and I don't have much luggage space left anyway.
 So much to see, so much to eat, so much to buy!
-Now that I have the cutters, I ran out of excuses reasons not to make them for hubs.
+Now that I have the cutters, I ran out of

 Kueh Bangkit (makes 100+ cookies)